grapeot/blog/content/mrf-graphcut-2.md

 [1] V. Kolmogorov and R. Zabih, "What energy functions can be minimized via graph cuts?," IEEE transactions on pattern analysis and machine intelligence, vol. 26, Feb.
 2004, pp. 147-59.

-[2] Y. Boykov and G. Funka-Lea, “Graph Cuts and Efficient N-D Image Segmentation,” International Journal of Computer Vision, vol. 70, Nov.
+[2] Y. Boykov and G. Funka-Lea, "Graph Cuts and Efficient N-D Image Segmentation," International Journal of Computer Vision, vol. 70, Nov.
 2006, pp. 109-131.